 Use of whole genome sequencing technology could provide important answers

-Scripps Health announced today it has launched an innovative study that is using whole genome sequencing to help determine the causes of idiopathic human diseases – those serious, rare and perplexing health conditions that defy a diagnosis or are unresponsive to standard treatments.
+Scripps Health announced today it has launched an innovative clinical research study that is using whole genome sequencing to help determine the causes of idiopathic human diseases – those serious, rare and perplexing health conditions that defy a diagnosis or are unresponsive to standard treatments.

 The use of whole genome sequencing is a novel approach to accurately diagnosing and treating rare medical cases.
 Whole genome sequencing provides information on all 6 billion data points in the human genome.
 This is more than 3,000 times more data than the current standard in sequencing technology – DNA arrays – which offers genotypic information on up to 1 million base pairs.